 and this section to the worker.

-(e) The duration of the vocational plan shall not exceed two years from the date the plan is implemented.
-The worker shall receive temporary total disability compensation under RCW 51.32.090
+(e) The duration of the vocational plan may not exceed two years from the date the plan is implemented.
+The worker must receive temporary total disability compensation under RCW 51.32.090

 and the cost of transportation while he or she is actively and successfully participating in a vocational plan.

-(f) If the worker is required to reside away from his or her customary residence, the reasonable cost of board and lodging shall also be paid.
+(f) If the worker is required to reside away from his or her customary residence, the reasonable cost of board and lodging must also be paid.

-(4) Vocational plan development services shall be completed within ninety days of commencing.
+(4) Vocational plan development services must be completed within ninety days of commencing.
 Except as provided in RCW 51.32.095

 insurer.
-Following this submission, the worker shall elect one of the following options:
+Following this submission, the worker must elect one of the following options:

 (a) Option 1: The department or self-insurer implements and the worker participates in the vocational plan developed by the vocational professional and approved by the worker and the department or self-insurer.
 For state fund claims, the department must review and approve the vocational plan before implementation may begin.
 If the department takes no action within fifteen days, the plan is deemed approved.
 The worker may, within fifteen days of the department's approval of the plan or of a determination that the plan is valid following a dispute, elect option 2.
 However, in the sole discretion of the supervisor or supervisor's designee, the department may approve an election for option 2 benefits that was submitted in writing within twenty-five days of the department's approval of the plan or of a determination that the plan is valid following a dispute if the worker provides a written explanation establishing that he or she was unable to submit his or her election of option 2 benefits within fifteen days.
 In no circumstance may the department approve of an election for option 2 benefits that was submitted more than twenty-five days after the department's approval of a retraining plan or of a determination that a plan is valid following a dispute.